MarioLegenda/test-suit/README.md

 #####Installation

+Requires:
+    PHP >= 5.3.3
+    MySql >= 5.0

 After cloning, open command line tool of your choosing and navigate to the directory where Test suit is installed.
 After that, do the following steps...

 **Configuration**

-Open file parameters.yml in /app/config/parameters.yml and write your database_user and database_password
+Open file parameters.yml in `/app/config/parameters.yml` and write your `database_user` and `database_password`.
+Default `database_name` is `suit` but you can change it if you wish.

 **Create the database**

-Execute command `php app/console doctrine:database:create`
+Navigate to directory where Test suit is installed and execute command `php app/console doctrine:database:create` which will create the database.

-**Create the tables**

-Execute command `php app/console doctrine:schema:update --force`

-That is it.
+On first usage, you will have to create the first user.
+After you create the first user, login as that user and start using Test suit.

 Test suit will work with either `localhost` or a domain that you create.
 Also (for Symfony2 users), you can run the application in development environment with `localhost/test-suite/public_html/app_dev.php`.
 Either choice will work.